eetay/promise-pool-js/README.md

   }

   var all = promisePool({
-    max_parallel: 3,            // maximum parallel promises to execute at one time
+    threads: 3,                 // maximum parallel promises to execute at one time
     next_promise: nextPromise,  // function to get/generate next promise
     next_promise_data: 17       // user data for the next_promise function
   })